luis-real/pypi-dummy-project/README.md

 # pypi-dummy-project
 Sandbox for testing test.pypi.org features

-some changes in the documentation
+some changes in the documentation, and some more